The Rutgers-Camden MPA program offers Returning Peace Corp Volunteers (RPCV) Coverdell Fellowships.

 Admissions are considered on a rolling basis, and funding decisions are prioritized on applicant qualifications.
-The majority of Coverdell Fellows are admitted for the fall semester, spring admissions are very limited.
+The majority of Coverdell Fellows are admitted for the fall semester, and spring Fellowship awards are very limited.
 A personal interview may be requested in addition to the stated requirements.
 The interview may be conducted in person or virtually.

 Early funding decision deadlines* are: